ibm-cloud-docs/billing-usage/service-level-commit.md

 ## Before you begin
 {: #before-service-commit}

-- Only in an individual account, such as a standalone account or an account within an enterprise, can you have commitments for on-premises usage.
-Service-level commitments cannot be shared across multiple accounts.
+- Only in an individual account, such as standalone account or an account within an enterprise, can you have commitments for on-premises usage.
+- Service-level commitments cannot be shared across multiple accounts.
 - Commitments for on-premises services include a one-time installation charge.
 - Commitments start at $1,000 minimum usage per month

 ## Signing up for a commitment
 {: #signup-slc}

-All account types, including trial accounts, can order a service-level commitment.
+All account types, including trial accoutns, can order a service-level commitment.
 Work with [{{site.data.keyword.Bluemix_notm}} Cloud Sales](https://www.ibm.com/cloud?contactmodule){: external} to create a commitment quote based on the spending amount for the period that you want to commit to.

 You can have multiple commitments for different catalog services active at the same time.
 {: note}